Safari Overview

 • Game drives and walking safaris in open plains

-• Night game drive offers a thrilling chance to see nocturnal animals like leopards, hyenas, bush babies
+• Night game drive offers a thrilling chance to see nocturnal animals like leopards, hyenas, and bush babies

 • Rich cultural experiences with local communities